Home Gym Flooring: Foam & Rubber Mats, Rolls & Tiles

 Home Gym Flooring Install Tips

-- A roll goes down simply and will lay flat.
+- Gym flooring rolls go down simply and will lay flat.

 - Interlocking gym mats do not require glue or tape.

-- Disassemble and pick them up at any time.
+- Modular gym flooring disassembles and picks up easily at any time.

-- Use a utility knife and a straight edge to cut them to fit wall to wall.
+- Use a utility knife and a straight edge to cut most gym mats to fit wall to wall.

-- Placing our home gym flooring over hardwood or other subfloors delivers a great level of performance.
+- Placing our home gym flooring over hardwood or other subfloors delivers a great level of performance and protection.

 How to Choose the Right Home Gym Flooring